-The employer shall assure that all required safety devices and safeguards, whether employer or employee provided, including personal protective equipment for the eyes, face, head, hand, foot, and extremities (limbs), protective clothing, respiratory protection, protective shields and barriers, comply with the applicable OSHA standards and are maintained in a safe, sanitary condition.
+The employer shall ensure that all required safety devices and safeguards, whether employer or employee provided, including personal protective equipment for the eyes, face, head, hand, foot, and extremities (limbs), protective clothing, respiratory protection, protective shields and barriers, comply with the applicable OSHA standards and are maintained in a safe, sanitary condition.

-- (a) Each employee shall wear a long sleeve shirt (sleeves rolled down and/or buttoned), long pants and work boots at all times. - (b) Employees exposed to the hazards of flames or electrical arcs shall wear approved flame resistant (FR) long sleeve shirts (sleeves rolled down and/or buttoned) or other FR clothing as required.
-Synthetic clothing (For example: acetate, nylon, polyester and rayon) other than FR designated clothing, will not be used under any circumstances.
-All undergarments worn will be made of natural fibers. - (c) Employees working in areas where there is a possible danger of head injury from impact, falling or flying objects, electrical shock and burns, or where specifically posted, shall be protected by the appropriate class hard hat ANSI Z89.1.
-(Class E)
+- (a) Each employee shall wear a long sleeve shirt (sleeves rolled down and/or buttoned), long pants, and work boots at all times. - (b) Employees exposed to the hazards of flames or electrical arcs shall wear approved flame resistant (FR) long sleeve shirts (sleeves rolled down and/or buttoned) or other FR clothing as required.
+Synthetic clothing (for example: acetate, nylon, polyester, and rayon) other than FR designated clothing will not be used under any circumstances.
+All undergarments worn will be made of natural fibers.